 During shaping, mechanical stresses occur in the glass as a result of differences in strain.
 The occurring thermal stress depends on the expansion coefficient and is reduced by defined slow cooling (annealing) in a dedicated cooling zone.
 The time required to run through the cooling line is between 30 minutes and 100 minutes for our VITROVEX glass components depending on the diameter and wall size.

-Just as an aside, for large optical lenses of 1m diameter and more, slow cooling of over one year or more may be necessary to avoid mechanical tension because even the tiniest deformations can result in blurring or image distortion.
+As an aside, for large optical lenses of 1m diameter and more, slow cooling of over one year or more may be necessary to avoid mechanical tension because even the tiniest deformations can result in blurring or image distortion.
 Similar annealing periods would be expected for hemispheres large enough to accommodate human beings.

 At the end of the glass manufacturing process is the refinement, i.e. a possible polishing, etching, or engraving.